MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 To customize Microsoft Copilot to create a specific copilot for particular tasks and domain knowledge, build:

+#### Declarative copilots

-- 🎯 [**Declarative copilots**](overview-declarative-copilot.md), which are designed to enhance the user experience by allowing the creation of personalized chat experiences to provide tailored interactions and responses, with a similar look-and-feel with Microsoft Copilot interface.
+🎯 [**Declarative copilots**](overview-declarative-copilot.md) are designed to enhance the user experience by allowing the creation of personalized chat experiences to provide tailored interactions and responses, with a similar look-and-feel with Microsoft Copilot interface.

 :::image type="content" source="assets/images/declarative-copilot-ui.png" alt-text="A fictional declarative copilot UI." lightbox="assets/images/declarative-copilot-ui.png" border="false":::

-To add unstructured data into Microsoft Graph, use:
+When & why to use Declarative copilots:

+- Scenario that requires ​focus or specialization
+- Layer on top of the full capability ​of Copilot for Microsoft 365 ​
+- Target specific roles or areas ​in organization, such as HR, Sales, and Finance
+- Scope to specific data sources including domain knowledge​
+- Custom instructions to enable nuanced interpretation of data received from sources like plugins​

+And you can connect your declarative copilots with connectors and plugins.

+#### Microsoft Graph connectors

-- 🎯 [**Graph connectors**](overview-graph-connector.md), which enable data ingestion from various sources to Microsoft Graph, facilitating unified data access and insights across Microsoft 365 and other services.
+🎯 [**Graph connectors**](overview-graph-connector.md) enable data ingestion from various sources to Microsoft Graph, facilitating unified data access and insights across Microsoft 365 and other services.
 They can work either standalone, or with declarative copilots.

+> [!NOTE]
+> Connectors can be built as a stand-alone, or with a declarative copilot.

+#### Plugins

+**Plugins** add skills and actions to Microsoft 365.
+Plugins have a few different types that are built differently.
 And there are the growing number of extensions you build.
 Your options include:

-- **Plugins**, which add skills and actions to Microsoft 365.
-Plugins have a few different types that are built differently.
 - 🎯 [**API plugins**](overview-api-plugins.md) can work either standalone, or with declarative copilots by calling REST APIs via OpenAPI service.
 - 🎯 [**Teams Message Extensions**](overview-message-extension-bot.md) for Teams are the search and action capability for Teams that now work as plugins too.
 - 🎯 [**Actions in Copilot Studio**](/microsoft-copilot-studio/copilot-plugins-overview?context=/microsoft-365-copilot/extensibility/context), which connects Microsoft 365 and the Power Platform environment.
 Actions include **Conversational actions**, **Prompts**, **Flows**, and **Connectors**.
 If you prefer developing without much coding, these options are for you.

+> [!NOTE]
+> Plugins can be built as a stand-alone, or with a declarative copilot.

 > [!TIP]
 > If you've built message extensions for Teams before, you can immediately see the value of Copilot extensibility, but if you want to build the latest and greatest, try building API plugins and Graph Connectors!